dinosn/developer/README.md

-# development environment for jumpscale 9
+# Development environment for JumpScale 9

-- please use this development environment to play & develop with jumpscale 9
+- please use this development environment to play & develop with JumpScale 9
-- it uses docker and the goal is to get it to work on ubuntu, windows & osx
+- it uses Docker and the goal is to get it to work on Ubuntu, Windows & Mac OS X

 to see an install [screencast](http://showterm.io/5a87e36aee35b5b765b20#fast)